 Arrive in Puno along the winding roads that lead to the shores of Lake Titicaca.
 The city brushes against the shoreline and stretches up and across the foothills.
 The joyous cries of the market and street vendors drift through the open avenues.
 The streets are perfumed with fried dough stuffed with cheese and ground meat.
 Follow the joyous sounds of the streets down the main pedestrian avenue known as Jiron Lima.
-The quintessential colorful clothes add vibrant life to the street, from bright pink sashes to rainbow coloured blankets.
+The quintessential colourful clothes add vibrant life to the street, from bright pink sashes to rainbow coloured blankets.

 The rich aroma of Peruvian coffee wafts through the air and awakens your senses to the crisp morning.
-Today you will explore the wondrous waters of Lake Titicaca, the largest high altitude lake in the world.
+Today you will explore the wondrous waters of Lake Titicaca, the largest high-altitude lake in the world.
 Along the shores you can see the cool, sapphire blue of the water.
 Mist brushes against your skin.
 The lake is quiet and serene as you venture into the depths of the water.
 Islands decorate the distance and you realize that they are slowly drifting through the lake.
 The reeds glow yellow in the morning sunlight.
 The famous floating reed islands of the Uros crunch beneath your feet.
 Children dressed in the local indigenous clothing help you to disembark.
 The girls’ shawls are soft and vivacious.
 The boys’ shirts are decorated with fringe.
 The dried reeds are thick and full beneath you.
 The Uros originally started floating along the waters of Lake Titicaca to avoid the Spanish and have been floating through the expanse of the lake ever since.

 Continue to explore the waters with a visit to Taquile Island.
 The Taquileños are considered masters of textiles with clothing that warms the body and the heart.
 The llama wool is smooth and soft on your skin; from sweaters and blankets, to beanies and socks, the garments are lush and colorful meant to keep you warm in the high altitude any day of the year.
 Follow the stone walkway up and through the main village of Taquile.
 The scent of simmering choclo, a corn husk with large kernels, drifts from the homes built from stone and glowing in the afternoon sun.
 Reach the top of the island where the lake expands beyond the shores of Puno and into Bolivia.
 The water shimmers and laps at the island below.
 You almost feel on top of the world with the wonders of Puno and the majesty of Peru at your fingertips.
-Overnight in Titicaca
+Overnight in Titicaca.

 Today you will leave the sapphire waters of Lake Titicaca behind as you make your way to the capital city to explore once more.
 The stunning architecture of the Torre Tagle Palace glistens in the sunlight.
 The pink walls stand out along the street.
 One of the most stunning pieces of architecture in South America, the grace of 18th century style brings a touch of opulence to the inescapable colonial history.
 The coat of arms of José B. adorns the façade as you enter the palace flanked by exceptional wooden balconies from where the occupants once watched the world pass them by.
 The courtyard is styled like a Spanish villa wrapped with wooden balconies and decorated with a geometric tiled floor.

 Continue to Miraflores where the ocean rolls gently against the sand.
-The bohemian neighborhood also contains the sensational Huaca Pucllana, known also as an Incan pyramid.
+The bohemian neighbourhood also contains the sensational Huaca Pucllana, known also as an Incan pyramid.
 Pucllana is an amazing pyramid constructed with adobe and clay from seven alternated platforms.
 The pyramid almost resembles a collection of steps that look like an MC Escher painting.
-The site is filled with tidbits of history, from the pyramid itself to the remnants of pottery and the decorated mannequins meant to add life to the ruins.
+The site is filled with titbits of history, from the pyramid itself to the remnants of pottery and the decorated mannequins meant to add life to the ruins.
 The scent of rich, dry earth and stone lingers in the air.
 Evening settles into Miraflores and the glow of the pyramid brightens the night like starlight.
-Overnight in Lake Titicaca
+Overnight in Lake Titicaca.

 Today you will make your way to the airport and watch the waves crash along the shore of Miraflores.
 Your time in Peru was filled with adventure and exploration through the amazing sights from the colonial history to Incan wonders.
 The plane climbs higher into the air and you can almost make out the silhouette of the Andes in the distance.
 The lingering perfume of the altiplano is a luscious reminder of ruins, of lakes, and of your travels through the sensational history waiting to be explored.
 You witnessed essential Peru and dove into the life of another world that had been waiting for you.

-2) 2 Nights hotel in Cusco with Breakfast
+2 Nights hotel in Cusco with Breakfast

 1 Night hotel in Sacred Valley with Breakfast

-4) 2 Nights hotel in Machu Picchu with Breakfast
+2 Nights hotel in Machu Picchu with Breakfast

 3 Nights hotel in Lake Titicaca with Breakfast

 Return Airport Transfers